hk-lab-software/gbm2020/README.md

-### Integrated pharmaco-proteogenomics inform prognostic and therapeutic opportunities in isocitrate dehydrogenase wild-type glioblastoma
+### Integrated pharmaco-proteogenomics defines two subgroups in isocitrate dehydrogenase wild-type glioblastoma with prognostic and therapeutic opportunities
 This repository provides R scripts to carry out the analyses presented in 'Integrated pharmaco-proteogenomics inform prognostic and therapeutic opportunities in isocitrate dehydrogenase wild-type glioblastoma'.

 ### Contents